Meekdavid/Niyo-Assesment/README.md

    ```shell
    dotnet run
    ```
    The API will be available at `http://localhost:5085/swagger/index.html` (HTTP) and `https://localhost:7299/swagger/index.html` (HTTPS) by default.
-Alternatively, load the project/solution on visual studio and run.
+Alternatively, load the project/solution on Visual Studio and run.

 ## Authentication Controller